What is hospice?

 Myth: Once a patient elects hospice, he or she can no longer receive care from the primary care physician.

-Reality: Hospice reinforces the patient-primary physician relationship by advocating either office or home visits, according to the physician preference.
+Reality: Hospice reinforces the relationship between patient and primary physician by advocating either office or home visits, according to the physician preference.
 Hospices work closely with the primary physician and consider the continuation of the patient-physician relationship to be of the highest priority.

 Myth: Once a patient elects hospice care, he or she cannot return to traditional medical treatment.